TaylorDarneille/SEIRFX818/01-workflow/intro-git/02vcs.md

 In this diagram, we have a project on three different computers, all kept track of under git.
 Computers A and B are local \(client\) machines that have a copy of the project.
 The server computer is another machine that allows the clients to pull down any changes that are made to the project.

-Throughout WDI, each developer will be pulling down from a server, and that server is **Github!** Once we pull down a copy of the project, we can make changes locally, and eventually push our changes to the server.
+Throughout SEI, each developer will be pulling down from a server, and that server is **Github!** Once we pull down a copy of the project, we can make changes locally, and eventually push our changes to the server.

 ## Folder Management